open-telemetry/opentelemetry.io/content/en/docs/collector/_index.md

 <img src="https://raw.github.com/open-telemetry/opentelemetry.io/main/iconography/Otel_Collector.svg" alt="Otel-Collector diagram with Jaeger, OTLP and Prometheus integration"></img>

-The OpenTelemetry Collector offers a vendor-agnostic implementation on how to receive, process and export telemetry data.
+The OpenTelemetry Collector offers a vendor-agnostic implementation of how to receive, process and export telemetry data.
 It removes the need to run, operate, and maintain multiple agents/collectors.
 This works with improved scalability and supports open-source observability data formats (e.g. Jaeger, Prometheus, Fluent Bit, etc.) sending to one or more open-source or commercial back-ends.
-The Collector is the default location instrumentation libraries export their telemetry data.
+The local Collector agent is the default location to which instrumentation libraries export their telemetry data.

 Objectives: